pksilen/vitja-service/README.md

   - X-content-type-options: nosniff
   - Strict-Transport-Security: max-age
 - Add boolean field (User: isVerified) to entity to test it
+- Possibility to define enum type in separate file (SalesItem, GetSalesItemArg)
 - User has SalesItems and Orders subentities
  - Node project for Backk: https://github.com/jsynowiec/node-typescript-boilerplate
 - New entities: User has Friends, Posts, show posts from friends